 Following Christ Through the Wilderness | Devotional

 The days before we spotted the wobbly fawns playing under our large oak tree, I’d catch glimpses of the mama deer just standing there watching me, her majestic form camouflaged in the leaves.
 Was I a threat?
 Could I be trusted?
-Am I just a crazy girl who introduced myself and my pup aloud, welcoming her to our home in the woods?
+Am I just a crazy girl who introduced myself aloud, welcoming her to our home in the woods?
 Little did I know there were babies all snug and safe in the bushes, just feet from our back door, waiting patiently for their mom to return.

 Last year we had little control of life and nature, however, beauty still broke through.
 And I learned that giving up control (and fear, regret, shame, and even hurt) instead of just losing control, set me free.
 Free to receive Christ.
 And free to receive the beauty of His plan for me.